Ila-bura/C-est-la-V/README.md

 - As a site admin I can view messages submitted via the contact form so that I can communicate with users.
 - As a site admin I can add, edit and delete recipes from the admin panel so that new content is displayed, if users do not add any new recipes.
+- As a site admin I can delete recipes, if necessary, through the admin panel.
-- As a site admin I can delete recipes from the admin panel.
+- As a site admin I can delete users, if necessary, through the admin panel.

 ## Agile Methodology

-The development of this project was managed and implemented using GitHub Projects Kanban Board.
-Available here:
+The development of this project was managed and tracked using GitHub Projects Kanban Board:
 <a href="https://github.com/users/Ila-bura/projects/20" target="_blank" rel="noopener" aria-label="Link to GitHub Projects">C'est la V - User Stories</a>

 ## Design